 One of the most common and prevalent mistakes is also one of the easiest to avoid.
 There are few ways that will as easily destroy your credibility or that of your character as this mistake.
 A “clip” is not a “magazine”.
 Despite common misuse “clip” is not an alternative term for “magazine”, they are separate and distinct things.
 A clip is a mechanical component that fits inside a magazine.
 To say they are the same is like claiming a rabbit is the same as a burrow or a sock the same as a foot!
 It is not “semantics”, it is just plain wrong!
 I have known at least one veteran soldier who would grind his teeth every time a journalist, screen writer or supposed “expert” gun writer made this mistake.
 Details that you may not appreciate may matter a lot to others.
 If you cannot get a basic detail like this right you might as well give up writing.

 The quick rule of thumb is, if you want to use “clip” you should use “magazine”.
+Any time you want to use “clip” you have a 99% chance of getting it wrong, so don’t!
 For small arms clips are something of an anachronism and only found is some vintage weapons.
 Very few modern firearms require ammunition to be loaded into a clip.
 Rounds fit directly into the magazine.
 Futuristic weapons are very unlikely to use a clip.
 See here for more detailed explanations.
 If you take one thing away from this article, make it this and your writing will have improved considerably.

 Shrapnel is a term that needs to be treated with some caution.
+Any time you want to use “shrapnel” instead of “fragments” or “splinters”, there is a 95% chance of being wrong.
 Strictly speaking shrapnel comes from a shrapnel shell.
 Typically a shrapnel shell contains a mass of musket balls of around half an inch diameter.
-Unlike a shotgun shell or canister load a shrapnel shell explosively ejects its contents in mid-air.
+Unlike a shotgun shell or canister load, a shrapnel shell explosively ejects its contents in mid-air.
 Shrapnel shells were adopted in 1803, copied by other nations and saw a decline in use during the First World War, the large infantry formations that were the intended target becoming uncommon.
 Some later designs such as the AHEAD anti-aircraft round could be legitimately described as shrapnel.
 The term is actually seldom used in modern military technology publications.
 See here for a space warfare application of shrapnel.

 Incidentally, true shrapnel munitions usually do not produce fragments too.
 The ejection charge is too weak to rupture the casing.